pryley/site-reviews/readme.txt

 - Added [SureCart](https://surecart.com/) integration
 - Added [WPBakery Page Builder](https://wpbakery.com/) integration
 - Added a "CAPTCHA Placement" option to change the position of the Captcha above or below the submit button in the review form
+- Added an "Enable Account Reviews" option to the Ultimate Member integration to display all of a user's submitted reviews on their account page.
 - Added an "Enable Session Storage" option to persist entered review form values until either the review is submitted or the browser tab or window is closed
 - Added Geolocation which allows you to display the location of the reviewer next to their name in the review (i.e. flag/country/state/city)
 - Added style controls to the Gutenberg blocks